erichVK5/image2footprint/README.md

   - see http://stackoverflow.com/questions/596216/formula-to-determine-brightness-of-rgb-color

-The luminosity value ( 0...255 ) is then used to determine the dot size on the silk screen:
+The luminosity value ( 0...n ) is then used to determine the dot size on the silk screen:

-  thickness = diameter = sqrt((luminosity * pitch^2)/(3 * 255))
+  thickness = diameter = sqrt((luminosity/n)* pitch^2)

 The user can select which footprint looks best.

-Obviously, the appearance of the manufactured PCB will depend on the capabilities of the PCB manufacturer, and their in house conversion of the Gerber data supplied ot them.
+Obviously, the appearance of the manufactured PCB will depend on the capabilities of the PCB manufacturer, and their in house conversion of the Gerber data supplied to them.

 TODO - Kicad compatible export